Chesapeake Bay Bridge–Tunnel: Thimble Shoal Tunnel dualization (projected 2028)

+A sign on Route 13 Business in James Crossroads signals distance to the bridge and tunnel.

 In 2013, the CBBT Commission approved a project to construct a second tunnel under the Thimble Shoal channel for an estimated cost of $756 million.
 The project received three bids, all of which would use a tunnel boring machine.
 The winning company was German-based Herrenknecht, whose machine was 325 ft long.
 The machine, nicknamed Chessie in a naming contest, was capable of moving forward through soil at 2.4 in per minute, or about 50 ft per day.
 At that rate, it was estimated that the tunnel would be dug within about one year.
 Construction work began in 2017 to prepare the location of the tunnels.
 The affected pier, shop, and restaurant were closed in September 2017.
 The machine was built in 2018, after some delays, and was shipped to Virginia.
 After boring, the machine will also be adding the circular concrete segments which will be delivered into the tunnel via mine cars one at a time.
 Construction was scheduled to finish in 2023.
 By August 2022, the second tunnel at Thimble Shoal had been delayed to 2027.
 As of 2025, now the project has been delayed to 2028.